 REGISTER OBJECTIVES, EXPLANATIONS, DEFINITIONS & CONDITIONS

-On the website, the Register will present the National Champion, the State Champion, and the Regional Champion [within New South Wales & Queensland].
+For every species of tree in Australia, the Register records the National Champions, the State Champions, and the Regional Champions [within New South Wales & Queensland].

 The reason for creating the State and Regions' categories is to promote a vibrant rivalry between the States and Regions.
 It has a practical benefit too; tree lovers can nominate, and visit, their Regional and State Champions without travelling across Australia.